mdcdi1315/dotnetresourcesextensions/README.md

 	alternative to it.
 The result was a custom formatter that is allowed to serialize only specific objects.
 		- You can also use it and extend it too!

-Also this project includes a build target and infrastracture to use for MSBuild projects for resource generation through the `DotNetResourcesExtensions` project.
+Also this project includes a build target and infrastracture to use for MSBuild projects for resource generation.
 See the [`BuildTasks`](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/BuildTasks) project for more info.

 You may also find useful the new Windows Native Resources Reader plugin.
 You can see more information about it and how-to-use in the docs.